rubrikinc/rubrik-sdk-for-python/docs/README.md

 * `rubrik_cdm_password`

 ## Usage

-{% hint style="info" %}
-Note: The following assumes that the Rubrik cluster has already been boostraped.
-If that has not been completed yet see the `Bootstrapping the Rubrik cluster` section below.
-{% endhint %}

 To use the SDK, you must first instantiate a new variable, in thise case `rubrik`, to connect to the Rubrik Cluster.